 - Carefully study drawings and construction plans to understand how things are built.

-- Cuts wood to make structural components and furniture
+- Cutting of wood to make structural components and furniture.

-- Installs external frames and cladding on buildings and structures, including walls, doors and window frames
+- Installation of external frames and cladding on buildings and structures.
+This includes walls, doors and window frames.

 If you already have some knowledge and skills in this field, you can apply for RPL (Recognition of Prior Learning) and reduce the amount of training required.
 Furthermore, if you would like to apply for RPL, you must complete the following steps:

 - Gather all relevant proof of skills and knowledge.
 This usually includes previous employment references, records, certificates and projects.

 - You should meet with an assessor who will review your submission and assess whether your claims match up with the requirements of the carpentry apprenticeship you are applying to.

 - Your assessor will sometimes arrange a practical test at a suitable workplace and this will provide you with the opportunity to showcase your skills and knowledge in the field.

 Unlike other industries, carpenters do not provide apprenticeship on a regular basis.
 This means that apprenticeships are usually offered by construction companies and similar businesses within the industry.
 You can find them locally or through job boards.
 Another place you will find carpentry apprenticeships is at colleges.
 Please note that not only certain colleges will offer such courses, so you will need to look around.